Oooh This I Need: Critical reception

-In The Network Forty magazine, a review of the song appeared under the magazine's N40 Music Meeting section, where the song was at #33 on Network Forty's CD TuneUp chart.
-The review wrote "Now 21, Elisa Fiorillo has definitely shed any trace of her younger past.
+In radio-industry magazine Network Forty, a review of the single appeared in their "N40 Music Meeting" section, where it peaked at #33 on their "CD TuneUp" chart.
+The review stated, "Now 21, Elisa Fiorillo has definitely shed any trace of her younger past.
 Turning up the steam with producer David Z of the Prince camp in Minneapolis, Fiorillo projects a genuine voice and style well beyond her years.
 Reminiscent of Sheena Easton's recent comeback via her string of successful Prince duets, the mix of erotic production with this Pop voice is quite intriguing.
 Keeping the eclectic mix going is a catchy Pop hook, thrown an occasional curve by some very arty guitar work.
 It sounds like once this package gets going, it will be impossible to stop."